Become a Save Our Streams Monitor

 Curious about the condition of your community’s waterways?
 We can get your started monitoring and connect you with other monitors in your area.

-1. Complete the Online Save Our Streams Certification process.
-Once you have received your Online SOS Certificate, you will be notified of trainings happening near you.
+- Complete the Online Save Our Streams Certification process.
+Once you have received your Online SOS Certificate, check out this list of upcoming trainings.
+If there are no events in your area, contact a trainer near you.

 Organizations